yanntrividic/padatrad/README.md

 ## Usage

-Once your `config.js` and `pads.json` files are ready, you can start filling in your pads.
+Once you are done with configuring your Padatrad, you can start filling in your pads.

 ### File preparation and translation